Check out the best hand sanders for wood to help make your sanding projects easier and faster

 Size of pad

-Hand sanders come in different sizes, so it's important to note when buying sandpaper.
+Hand sanders come in different sizes, so it's important to note the size when buying sandpaper.
 The pad size doesn’t vary greatly on standard hand sanders, but smaller pads will be 230mm x 80mm, while larger pads can be longer and wider.

 Standard sandpaper sheets are 280mm x 230mm, which means you can cut to fit.
 You can just about get three sheets out of a single sheet on 80mm wide hand sanders.
 On larger sanders you will get two.
 Alternatively, you can buy sanding block sandpaper which typically fits all size sanders, but usually costs more.